FTC Disclosure: Some of the links on this page may result in compensation to the site owner when you click on them and make a purchase.

 The problem of heat loss can be mitigated by preheating the cup or pot you are pouring the hot water into but on the other end of the spectrum 212 degree water from a coffee maker is really unlikely because that is the boiling point of water at sea level.
 As the altitude goes up the boiling point drops.
 This is another reason why pressure cookers work so well.
 The increase in pressure actually increases the boiling point of water allowing it to get much hotter than it could under normal circumstances.

 So, can you use a coffee pot to boil water?

 Yeah, for all basic needs the water coming out of a coffee maker is probably going to be a bit below the temperature of boiling water from your stove or a flame.
 But then again it's not likely to be low enough to hinder what you are up to.

-If you truly need boiling water 200-212 degree water I suggest using a stove top but if 185-190 is fine then most quality coffee machines will do just fine.
+If you truly need boiling water 200-212 degree water I suggest using a stove top pan but if 185-190 degree water is fine for your needs then most quality coffee machines will do just fine.
 Just make sure to clean the pot real good if you want to minimize your chances of getting any residual coffee flavor in your water as it passes through an empty coffee filter basket.